Endgineer/CurseOfTheAbyss/README.md

 $$\Sigma(t) = \int_{-\infty}^{\infty}\sigma(k)L(t-k)dk$$

 The distributed stress is the life force of the strain.
 It determines how much strain is on the delver and when that strain will affect the delver.
-But how this distributed stress manifests into a specific strain depends on what is called the strain's characteristic function $\mathcal{C}$.
+But how this distributed stress manifests into a specific strain depends on what is called the strain's characteristic function $\mathcal{C}(\xi, x, y, z, t, \tau)$.
 The behavior of the characteristic function will differ depending on whether the strain is in the deforming or nondeforming category.
 Nondeforming strain, defined as $s(\xi, x, y, z, t, \tau) = \Sigma(t) \cdot \mathcal{C}(\xi, x, y, z, t, \tau)$, is strain that results in status effects.
 For all nondeforming strains, given their respective configured lower and upper bounds $[a_l, b_l]$ for each layer $l$:

 $$\mathcal{C}(\xi, x, y, z, t, \tau) = P(\xi, x, y, z, t, \tau) \cdot (\frac{-y\ mod\ (-\mathcal{B}(1))}{-\mathcal{B}(1)} \cdot (b_{\mathcal{L}(y)} - a_{\mathcal{L}(y)}) + a_{\mathcal{L}(y)})$$